Praveenn-Ak/TempAdminScriptGUI/README.md

 2. **Admin Rights Management:** Admin rights are granted using the PowerShell `Add-LocalGroupMember` cmdlet, and they are removed using the `Remove-LocalGroupMember` cmdlet.
 The use of PowerShell avoids the appearance of a command prompt window on the desktop.
 3. **Timer Functionality:** A timer counts down the time remaining for the admin rights.
 Once the timer runs out, the user is removed from the admin group.
 4. **GUI Interface:** The script includes a graphical interface that displays the time remaining in hours, minutes, and seconds.
 It also provides an "Add 30 minutes" button to extend the timer.
+5. **Session Management:** Before adding the user to the admin group, the tool will identify and terminate any disconnected sessions on the machine.
+This ensures that only active sessions receive the temporary admin rights.

 **Deployment in SCCM:**
 The script was packaged as an SCCM application and configured to run in the user context.
 Extensive testing confirmed that the script works as intended, providing a seamless experience for users requiring temporary administrative privileges.